pace-neutrons/Horace/documentation/smg/17_using_pixel_data.md

 ### Principles

+- It works on "pages" of cached data.
+  - The page size is specified on construction (in bytes).
+  - Only a page size worth of pixels is loaded at any one time.
+  - If all pixels fit in one page size, all pixels are loaded.

+- Temporary files hold changes to pixel data.
+  - When pixel data is changed, the changes are written to a temporary file when the current page is cleared.
+    This most often occurs when the next page is loaded.
+  - Changes are _never_ written to the SQW file used in construction.
+  - A logical array is held on the object that tracks which pages are "dirty".
+  - If a page is "clean" the data is loaded from the SQW, if the page is "dirty" it is loaded from a temporary file.
+  - Each page has its own temporary file.

 - It is a
   [`handle` class](https://www.mathworks.com/help/matlab/matlab_oop/handle-objects.html).
   - To copy a `PixelData` object, you must explicitly call the `copy` method.
+    This copy can be expensive, as all temporary files are also copied.
   - There is no "lazy-copy-on-assignment" as exists for Matlab value classes.

   The main reason for using a handle class was due to the file-backed nature of